Bogazici-CMPE548-Spring2016/CourseDescription/README.md

 Enabling `Edit`->`Automatically Sync after Committing` is recommended.
 Here are the steps:

-1. Fork the repository for the exercise/project (found under [github.com/advanced-js](https://github.com/advanced-js)).
+1. Fork the repository for the exercise/project.
 1. Clone the repository to your computer.
 1. Modify the files to complete your solution.
 1. Make sure all of your code is committed.